 Being able to manage situations is a skill that is valuable, though not known to many.
-Strictly speaking, management refers to ‘the process of dealing with or controlling things or people’, but just as the Management Study Guide suggests, there are many ways to approach the idea of management.
+Strictly speaking, management refers to ‘the process of dealing with or controlling things or people’, but there are many ways to approach the idea of management.
 For example, you can think of management as a process, activity, discipline, science, form of art or even a profession.

 In this article, we are going to discuss how management as an activity – or better yet: as a skill – can make you a better professional in your field, no matter what you specialise in.
 MSG says that as an activity, management covers three main areas.
 These are:

 - Informational activities: Receiving and giving information orally or in written form, and maintaining communication to keep an enterprise running